 Book Review: The Writer’s Table — Famous Authors and Their Favourite Recipes

-Why I was interested in this book The Writer’s Table caught my eye as I wandered through Anthropolgie on a sunny Sunday afternoon.
+Why I was interested in this book The Writer’s Table caught my eye as I wandered through Anthropologie on a sunny Sunday afternoon.
 I really had no business buying anything that day, let alone a coffee table book, but the book’s concept & design were really captivating.
 I own quite a few art books that…

 Book Review: Hamnet